brentp/somalier/README.md

 The extraction step is done directly from the bam/cram files 1 sample at a time.

 The `rel` step is run on the output of the `extract` commands.
 It runs extremely quickly so that new samples can be added and compared.
+It uses 3 bit-vectors per sample for hom-ref, het, hom-alt.
+Each bitvector is a sequence of 64 bit integers where each bit is set if the variant at that index in the sample is for example, heterozygous.
+With this setup, we can use fast bitwise operations and [popcount](https://en.wikichip.org/wiki/population_count) hardware instructions to calculate relatedness extremely quickly.

 For each sample-pair, it reports:
 1. IBS0 -- the number of sites where one sample is hom-ref and another is hom-alt